 You will still have access to a variety of academic supports.
 The Tutoring in Residence program offers free assistance from paid tutors to all Waterloo students, regardless of where you live

-Tutoring is offered for Accounting, Math (Calculus and Algebra), Chemistry, Physics, and Engineering (Programming)
+- Tutoring is offered for Accounting, Math (Calculus and Algebra), Math 127/128 for Science Students, Chemistry, Physics, and Engineering.

 If I ranked V1 or REV as my second choice can I still be admitted